 The Canadian government is here to help international students who are interested in studying in Canada but need help affording it.
 Their database offers access to scholarships and other awards sponsored by various local Canadian governments, NGOs, international organizations, and even non-Canadian governments, so students can gain a global perspective in order to help them evolve into caring leaders.

-For students who aren’t from countries always thought of as glamorous (don’t shoot the messenger!), scholars4dev provides resources just for you.
 The website lists scholarships for students who want to study outside of their home country, but also focuses on scholarships for international students from developing countries.
-You can search by deadline, place of study, field, level of study, and even by “target group,” so it’s easy to find scholarships that fit your needs.
+You can search by deadline, place of study, field, level of study, and even by target group, so its easy to find scholarships that fit your needs.

 The International Education Financial Aid website has an extensive list of grants, scholarships, and loans available to anyone who wants to study in a foreign country.
 In fact, the site provides information about financial aid for students from anywhere who are studying anywhere else, so even U.S. students studying in Canada may find it a useful source.

 Published by Universities Canada, an organization representing almost 100 universities and colleges, this website has a comprehensive list of scholarships for students who want to study in Canada.
 And if youre just checking out your future financial aid options but still unsure which program is best for you, Universities Canada also includes general resources about Canadian schools so you can explore your opportunities to the fullest.